Blooket Hacks Guide for Students and Teachers

 Small group interventions

-Group students by the types of mistakes they made and plan a short small group reteach session Focus on the root cause not only on the correct answer
+Group students by the types of mistakes they made and plan a short, small-group reteach session.
+Focus on the root cause, not only on the correct answer.

 Using exit tickets with Blooket data